 Why can't anyone hear me?

 Are you having a hard time being heard by other participants in the session?
+Let's see if we can fix that!
 There are a few possibilities for what might be happening.

 - If you want to connect with your telephone, make sure Phone Mode is selected.

-- There might be a problem with your telephone service provider.
-If there is a problem with your telephone connection, it might be an issue with your service provider.
-We cannot provide troubleshooting support for your service provider, but we suggest that you try connecting via computer mic and speakers instead.
+- There might be a problem with your telephone service provider — If there is a problem with your telephone connection, it might be an issue with your service provider.
+We cannot provide troubleshooting support for your service provider, but we can suggest that you try connecting via mic and speakers instead.

-I'm connected to audio using a mic and speakers (VoIP).
+I am trying to connect using a mic and speakers (VoIP).

-- GoTo Meeting might be picking up sound through a headset.
-If you have a headset plugged into your computer or device but are not currently wearing it, GoTo Meeting might be using it as your audio input device.
-Either put on the headset, unplug the headset, or see Test your Audio Connection to learn how to specify which device to use as a microphone!
+- GoTo Webinar might be picking up sound through a headset instead of speakers — If you have a headset plugged into your computer or device but you are not currently wearing it, GoTo Webinar might be using it as your audio input device.
+Either put on the headset, unplug the headset, or see How do I test my audio? to learn how to specify which device to use as a microphone.

-- If you join from the browser-based GoTo Meeting app, you might not be running Google Chrome.
-You can only connect to the audio session using Computer mode if you are running Google Chrome.
-The only exception is if you are running Linux, in which case you can also connect via Computer mode from Mozilla Firefox.
+- If you are using the Instant Join app, you might not be running Google Chrome — You can only connect to the audio session using Computer mode if you are running Google Chrome.